Everton team news: Sean Dyche key starter won't be available for Arsenal clash

-Everton team news: Sean Dyche reveals injury blow as key starter won't be available for Arsenal clash
+Everton team news: Sean Dyche reveals injury blow as Leeds United man and key starter misses Arsenal

 Sean Dyche confirmed that key figure Jack Harrison won’t be available for the trip to face Arsenal this weekend.